microsoft/CsWinRT/docs/authoring.md

       - **net5.0-windows10.0.18362.0**
       - **net5.0-windows10.0.19041.0**

+2. Install the latest version of the [Microsoft.Windows.CsWinRT](https://www.nuget.org/packages/Microsoft.Windows.CsWinRT) NuGet package.

-2. Add the following C#/WinRT specific properties to the project file.
+3. Add the following C#/WinRT specific properties to the project file.
 The `CsWinRTComponent` property specifies that your project is a Windows Runtime component, so that a WinMD file is generated for the component.
 The `CsWinRTWindowsMetadata` property provides a source for Windows Metadata and is required as of the latest C#/WinRT version.

       ```xml
       <PropertyGroup>